ohbm/ossig/content/elections/index.md

 <!-- **Application for the OHBM Open Science Special Interest Group (OS SIG) volunteers for OHBM 2026 are OPEN!!!** -->
 **Nominations for the OHBM Open Science Special Interest Group (OS SIG) committee members for OHBM 2026 are OPEN!!!**

+The Open Science SIG is part of the Organization for Human Brain Mapping (OHBM).
+Its mission is to promote inclusivity, openness, and transparency in neuroimaging and neuroscience.
+The group is best known for organizing the OHBM Hackathon and the Open Science Room.

 The open-science movement is one of the best things happening in neuroscience.
 Hackathons, open-science room, new tools and methods, reproducibility and reliability, open access and inclusivity: the OS SIG is the place where it’s all happening!

+Joining the Open Science SIG is a great opportunity to meet new people, learn from leaders in the field, and most importantly make a meaningful impact on open-science practices within the OHBM community.

 If open-science excites you and you want to help push its frontiers, please consider applying for a position in the OS SIG!
 <!-- If open-science excites you and you want to help push its frontiers, **we have filled all positions for 2026, but please consider joining us as volunteers!** -->